 Are you worried your personal details have been stolen?
 Have you noticed any unusual account activity?
 Or do you deal with an organisation that has recently lost or leaked sensitive data?
 You may be at risk of becoming a victim of identity fraud.

 For £20 for two years, our Protective Registration service reduces that risk.
 To apply, please complete the Protective Registration application form.
-(If you are an organisation seeking to protect customers following a data loss, please visit our Bulk Protective Registration page.)
+(If you are an organisation seeking to protect customers following a data loss, please get in touch with us using the Contact Us form.)

 Once you have Protective Registration, we place a flag alongside your name and personal details in our secure National Fraud Database.
 Companies and organisations who are signed up as members of the database will see you’re at risk and take extra steps to protect you, preventing fraudsters from using your details to apply for products and services.